-Standard & Poor's Rating Services, a division of The McGraw-Hill Companies ("S&P") has a long-term corporate credit rating on Pembina of 'BBB'.
-S&P also has assigned a rating of "BBB" to the Medium Term Notes, Series 1, the Medium Term Notes, Series 2 and the Medium Term Notes, Series 3.
+Standard & Poor's Rating Services, a division of The McGraw-Hill Companies ("\$&P") has a long-term corporate credit rating on Pembina of 'BBB'.
+S&P also has assigned a rating of "BBB" to the Medium Term Notes, Series 1, the Medium Term Notes, Series 2, the Medium Term Notes, Series 3, the Medium Term Notes, Series 4 and the Medium Term Notes, Series 5.